SymfonyCasts/api-platform3/sfcasts/ep2-security/stimulus-values.md

 `#[CurrentUser]` attribute, type-hint `User`, say `$user`, and then = `null` in case we're not authenticated.
 Back down below, normalization will turn the object into an array.
 So pass `$user` and then the format for the array, which is `jsonld`: we want all the JSON-LD fields.
-Then pass the serialization context with `'groups' => 'user:read'`.
+Finally pass the serialization context with `'groups' => 'user:read'`.

 Last step!
-In the template, set that `user` prop set to `userData`.
+In the template, set that `user` prop to `userData`.

 Since the Stimulus system *will* run that array through `json_encode()` that will transform that array into JSON.
 When we move over and refresh.... got it!
 You can see the entire JSON being passed into the Stimulus controller... and then that's passed to Vue as a prop.

 Spin back over and make sure to get that `console.log()` out of there.

 ## CSRF Protection

 We haven't actually seen it yet, but when we start making requests to our API, those requests *will* be authenticated thanks to the session.
-When using sessions on your API, you might read about needing CSRF protection.
+When using sessions with your  API, you might read about needing CSRF protection.
 Do we need CSRF tokens?

 The quick answer is: probably not.
-As long as you use something called SameSite cookies - which we are automatic in Symfony - then your API probably doesn't need to worry about CSRF protection.
+As long as you use something called SameSite cookies - which are automatic in Symfony - then your API probably doesn't need to worry about CSRF protection.
 But be aware of two things.
 First, make sure that your GET requests don't have any side effects.
 Don't do something silly like allow the API client to make a GET request... but then you save something to the database.